GPON: Attenuation class

+Power-levelling mechanism

+The power-levelling mechanism in GPON is used to control the optical transmit power of the ONUs in the upstream direction.
+In a PON, multiple ONUs share the same optical distribution network and transmit bursts of upstream data toward the central OLT.
+Because ONUs may be located at different distances from the OLT and have different optical path losses, the received optical power at the OLT can vary significantly.
+The power-levelling mechanism allows the ONUs transmitter to adjust its launched optical power to compensate for these variations, ensuring that upstream bursts arrive at the OLT within an acceptable dynamic range.

+The mechanism operates by defining different ONUs transmit power levels and corresponding detection thresholds at the central OLT During operation, the central OLT measures the received optical power from each ONU and determines whether the power level falls within the desired operating window.
+If necessary, the OLT sends PLOAM Change_power_level message, the ONU adjusts its transmit power to maintain stable reception and prevent receiver overload or insufficient signal levels.

+Comparison to other related standards

-In contrast to ADSL technology, which deteriorates as the distance between the central office and the household rises, with severe signal loss beyond 3km, all customers may enjoy high-speed network access within the 16km range of a fibre central office.
+In contrast to ADSL technology, which deteriorates as the distance between the central office and the household rises, with severe signal loss beyond 3 km, all customers may enjoy high-speed network access within the 16 km range of a fiber central office.

 The standards

 The first version of GPON was ratified in 2003.
 Since then, it has been expanded upon and revised several times.
 Work on the standard continues.
 As of July 2018, G.984.5 is currently being revised.
 The most recent version comprises seven parts: